 The second big contribution of the Human Rights Commission was to go into detail on the topic of discrimination.
-Sylvia Bell, the HRC's Principal Legal and Policy Analyst, has identified a few cases that can be progressed under the anti-discrimination provisions of the Human Rights Act, and explored ways of intervening in the policy process in relation to those cases.
+Sylvia Bell, the HRC's Principal Legal and Policy Analyst, had identified a few cases that could be progressed under the anti-discrimination provisions of the Human Rights Act, and explored ways of intervening in the policy process in relation to those cases.
 The bad news for pensioners: many cases are certainly unfair but do not legally constitute unlawful discrimination.

 This Human Rights Act is also a beast as it is clearly structured and neatly identifies the prohibited grounds of discrimination, and how discrimination is defined and tested.
 In the end Sylvia Bell quoted some cases like: XY v Company 1 and YX v Company 2, not forgetting the famous "Roe case", and why they were successful or unsuccessful in the Court of Appeal or Supreme Court.
 Without detailed knowledge of the cases it was impossible to follow the conclusions.
 But the message was clear: if you are not supported by the Human Rights Commission you stand no chance of getting anywhere.

-"The issue is the nature of the pension, not nationality or country of origin", says Sylvia Bell, "and marital status, family status is the way to go.
+"The issue is the nature of the pension, not nationality or country of origin", said Sylvia Bell, "and marital status, family status is the way to go.
 But the track of litigation takes years."

 But let's be clear: Even if successful, this would only mean the abolition of Spousal Provision - not of the Direct Deduction Policy in general.
 This is why it is so important to keep on campaigning against this unfair policy that affects more people by the day.